 If you’re experiencing HTML-related problems when sending your email newsletter in Outlook, then we have a surefire solution for you: email templates.

-Building an HTML newsletter from scratch requires a great deal of HTML coding knowledge, and there are plenty of excellent resources for those interested in learning the practice.
+Creating a responsive newsletter template from scratch requires a great deal of HTML coding knowledge, and there are plenty of excellent resources for those interested in learning the practice.

-But for the rest of us who don’t feel like learning hypertext markup language, there is a much better way to produce email newsletter content:
+But for the rest of us who don’t feel like learning hypertext markup language, there is a way to avoid the headaches.

-With ContactMonkey, you have the option to build from template from the ground up or choose from a number of professionally-designed email templates:
+With ContactMonkey, you have the option to build a template from the ground up or choose from a number of professionally designed email newsletter templates:

 For our example newsletter, the “Crisis Communication” template would best suit our purposes.
-This template clearly features the information that employees need to read, and is free from unnecessary distractions.
+This email newsletter template clearly features the information that employees need to read, and it’s free from unnecessary distractions.

 Whatever your level of newsletter-building expertise, you can be sure that ContactMonkey has a solution to meet your needs.

-An internal comms solution like ContactMonkey can supercharge your email building process, and help you easily prove the value of internal communications.
+An employee communications app like ContactMonkey can supercharge your email building process, and help you easily prove the value of internal communications.
 With ContactMonkey you can: